cncf/tag-security/assessments/projects/coredns/self-assessment.md

 * Quality Assurance and Testing: CoreDNS employs a comprehensive testing strategy that includes unit tests, integration tests, and end-to-end tests.
 These tests are automated and are run on various environments to ensure robustness and compatibility.
 The testing process is an integral part of the development cycle, ensuring that each release meets the highest standards of quality and security.
 2. Communication Channels
 * Internal Team Communication: The CoreDNS team utilizes secure and encrypted communication channels for internal discussions, including email and messaging platforms with end-to-end encryption.
 This ensures that sensitive information, such as security vulnerabilities and patches, remains confidential within the team.
 * Inbound Communication: Users and prospective users can reach the CoreDNS team primarily through the GitHub issue tracker.
 This platform facilitates transparent and efficient communication regarding bugs, feature requests, and security concerns.
-For more direct communication, a dedicated email address is provided for reporting security vulnerabilities.
+For more direct communication, a dedicated email address (security@coredns.io) is provided for reporting security vulnerabilities.
-* Outbound Communication: CoreDNS communicates updates, announcements, and security advisories through multiple channels, including the CoreDNS blog, Twitter (@corednsio), and a dedicated mailing list.
+* Outbound Communication: CoreDNS communicates updates, announcements, and security advisories through multiple channels, including the CoreDNS blog, Twitter (@corednsio), and a dedicated mailing list (coredns-distributors-announce@lists.cncf.io).
 These channels ensure timely and broad dissemination of important information to the user community.
 3. Ecosystem Integration
 * Cloud Native Ecosystem Role: As a CNCF graduated project, CoreDNS plays a critical role in the cloud-native ecosystem, particularly in environments managed by Kubernetes.
 It seamlessly integrates with Kubernetes, providing DNS-based service discovery which is crucial for microservices architecture.
 * Impact of CoreDNS in Cloud Environments: In cloud environments, CoreDNS enhances service discovery and network configuration, thereby underpinning many cloud-based applications' functionality.
 Its lightweight, modular architecture makes it a preferred choice in containerized environments, thus amplifying its impact across the cloud-native ecosystem.